SMWCentral/Schemes/README.md

 # SMW Central - Site Schemes
-All of the site schemes available on [SMW Central](https://www.smwcentral.net/)'s new SMWC2 design.
-This repository contains the files necessary to create a custom site scheme.
+All of the site schemes available on [SMW Central](https://www.smwcentral.net/).
+This repository also contains the files necessary to create a custom site scheme.

 ## Layout
 The site schemes are stored in the `schemes` directory.
 The template for making a new scheme is in `template`.
 The `common` directory is split from the site's code and contains the bare minimum Sass code required to build a scheme.

 ## Making a new scheme
-Anyone can make an SMWC2 scheme - no need to ask!
+Anyone can make a scheme - no need to ask!
 After you're done, send us a pull request or get in touch directly.

 To get started, copy the `template` directory into `schemes` and rename it to match your scheme.
 Then, edit the comment at the top of `_custom.scss` to include your scheme's name and your username.